superphilharris/angularjs-upgrader/README.md

 - Get the program to accept the AngularJs-input path from the cmd line, rather than being hard-coded to the resources folder
 - Upgrade html templates
 - Extract out `ng-controller="..."` from templates
+- Allow multiple directives to reference the same template (currently they will override the previous)
 ## Antlr (Optional)
 Antlr is useful for debugging issues with the grammar `*.g4` files.
 Download the Antlr jars from https://www.antlr.org/download.html